IBEW Aptitude Test Retake Policy — Everything You Need to Know

 What changes between IBEW aptitude test attempts?

-The format is identical — same four sections, same time limits.
+The format is identical — same two sections (algebra/functions and reading comprehension), same time limits.
 The specific questions are different.
 Topics and difficulty stay consistent.

 Related Resources